 Envoy Connect Audio Player

 A small simple to use audiobook player which can hold up to 30 books and is designed for people who cannot use a smart product.
-Books need to be downloaded using software which connects to the i-access online library catalogue.
+Books need to be downloaded using software which connects to the i-access library catalogue.
 The Envoy Connect can be purchased from the Vision Australia Shop